-Level up the flavor of your cocktails with this Blackberry Simple Syrup recipe.
+This Blackberry Simple Syrup recipe will help you level up the flavor of your cocktails!
 With 4 simple ingredients, you can create delicious berry drinks with ease!
-Create a unique recipe or customize a classic, this syrup will help you shake up something super tasty.
+Create a unique recipe or customize a classic, this flavored syrup will help you shake up something super tasty.

-Traditional Simple Syrup is a common ingredient for making cocktails at home.
-And by adding in some fresh flavors, like blackberry in this version or my Basil Simple Syrup, you can add even more flavor to your recipes.
+Traditional Simple Syrup is a common ingredient for making cocktails and mocktails at home.
+And by adding in some fresh flavors, like blackberry in this version or my Basil Simple Syrup, you can add even more creative flavor to your recipes.

-This blackberry simple syrup recipe works because it’s sweet, which helps to add balance to a drink, and also imparts a yummy berry flavor that is interesting and a little unexpected.
+This blackberry cocktail syrup recipe works because it’s sweet, which helps to add balance to a drink, and also imparts a yummy blackberry flavor that is interesting and a little unexpected.

-This easy drink syrup is great for cocktails but can be used to flavor lemonade, iced tea and mocktails as well.
+This easy drink syrup is great for cocktails but can be used to flavor lemonade, iced tea and even coffee as well.

 Ingredient Notes